 You might have heard of the French paradox – no, not the one about French people’s heart health and their love of cheese.
 There’s another one out there that might surprise you.
 In France, the land of creme brulee, tartes, madeleines, and macarons, modern legend says that most children happily eat their vegetables at every meal.

 Are you having a hard time imagining Baby choosing peas over pastries?
 You’re definitely not alone!
 Lots of parents struggle with convincing their toddlers to eat all the food on their plates.

 It’s understandable if you get frustrated when Baby refuses food.
-But unfortunately, forcing Baby to finish every bite won’t give him the opportunity to enjoy vegetables and fruits on his own, which is the ultimate goal.
+But unfortunately, forcing Baby to finish every bite won’t give them the opportunity to enjoy vegetables and fruits on their own, which is the ultimate goal.
 Here are some ways to try and turn Baby into your family’s official foodie.

 Give Baby a little more control

-You don’t need to let Baby fill the grocery cart with whatever he can grab from the shelves.
-However, asking Baby to pick out the fruits and vegetables he’ll be served later might increase the chances that he won’t see the food on his dinner plate as a USO (unidentified steaming object).
+You don’t need to let Baby fill the grocery cart with whatever they can grab from the shelves.
+However, asking Baby to pick out the fruits and vegetables they'll be served later might increase the chances that they won’t see the food on their dinner plate as a USO (unidentified steaming object).